gameplaycolor/gameplaycolor/readme.md

 ### Beta

-1. Landscape support
-2. Fix the bug with the dpad
+1. Fix the bug with the dpad

-3. Delete files which have been removed from Google Drive
+2. Delete files which have been removed from Google Drive
-4. Ignore files in the Trash
+3. Ignore files in the Trash
-5. Update the details of the items in the cache
+4. Update the details of the items in the cache
-6. Should we always show all items in the cache but only let users select downloaded ones when offline?
+5. Should we always show all items in the cache but only let users select downloaded ones when offline?
-7. Disable saving for the time being
+6. Disable saving for the time being
-8. Show loading text when the game list is loading
+7. Show loading text when the game list is loading
-9. Show some hint text when the game list is empty
+8. Show some hint text when the game list is empty
+9. Fix the grid view hit test
+10. Fix the off-by-one in the grid view paging calculations

 ### Gamma